Victor Madrigal-Borloz

 Victor Madrigal-Borloz is a Costa Rican lawyer.
-He currently serves as the UN Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity, since 2018.
+Between 2018 and 2023, he served as the United Nations Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (UN IE SOGI).
 During his tenure at the U.N., Madrigal-Borloz has been noted for focusing his Human Rights Council mandate on investigating a broad and intersectional range of issues facing LGBT communities around the world, including conversion therapy, criminalization, socio-cultural exclusion, anti-trans rhetoric, and the outsized impact of the COVID-19 pandemic on vulnerable LGBT and gender-diverse populations.

 Career

 Madrigal-Borloz started his career at the Inter-American Court of Human Rights in San José, Costa Rica.
 He then worked at the Danish Institute for Human Rights, and later returned to the OAS and served as Head of Litigation and Head of the Registry at the Inter-American Commission on Human Rights, where he was also the first staff member in a unit on the human rights of LGBTI persons.

 Starting in 2013, Victor served a four-year term as a member of the United Nations (UN) Subcommittee on the Prevention of Torture, a body of independent experts established pursuant to the Optional Protocol of the Convention against Torture (OPCAT) to monitor, assist and advise States in the adoption of policies and practices to prevent torture.
 Madrigal-Borloz was named the Secretary-General of the International Rehabilitation Council for Torture Victims also in 2013, an international non-governmental organization of over 144 centers providing rehabilitation to torture victims in 74 countries around the world.
 He led the organization to affirm its vision of full enjoyment of the right to rehabilitation for all victims of torture and ill treatment.

 In January 2018, he commenced as UN Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity.
-He has said that his focus would be "on banning so-called "conversion therapy" and repealing discriminatory laws".
+He has said that his focus would be "on banning so-called ‘conversion therapy’ and repealing discriminatory laws".
 Madrigal Borloz is a signatory of the Yogyakarta Principles plus 10.
 He is also a founding member of the Costa Rican Association of International Law and a board member of the International Justice Resource Centre.

 In addition to his work as the Independent Expert, Madrigal-Borloz concurrently serves as the Eleanor Roosevelt Senior Visiting Researcher in Human Rights at Harvard Law School.